tp175/testbioOT/README.md

 # testbioOT

 A short **Python** program/wrapper to query the [Open Targets REST API](https://docs.targetvalidation.org/programmatic-access/rest-api) from the command line (CLI).
-The Open Targets Platform REST API allows language agnostic access to data available on the Open Targets Platform, for example, to look up a target ID (Ensembl gene) or disease ID (EFO, HP, Orphanet, MONDO).
+The Open Targets Platform REST API allows language agnostic access to data available on the Open Targets Platform, that is, to look up a target ID (Ensembl gene) or disease ID (EFO, HP, Orphanet, MONDO).
 Searching will return data such as names and IDs of orthologues, association counts, approved name and much more.

  - target - A target identifier listed as an Ensembl gene ID